Share

 Woo Logo

 Set up by Mark Forrester and Magnus Jepson in 2008, WooThemes had grown to be a 55 person outfit and one of the leading companies in the WordPress space before the Automattic deal.
 The primary reason for this was the emergence of their WooCommerce plugin as the dominant WordPress e-commerce solution.
-Though WooThemes started out with their sights set on general theming and plugin development, WooCommerce quickly established it as the heart of their business.
+Though WooThemes started with their sights set on general theming and plugin development, WooCommerce quickly established it as the heart of their business.

 By early 2014, it was already powering 10% of e-commerce sites worldwide with over 150,000 active installs.
 By the time of the acquisition, this had rocketed up to 24% of e-Commerce sites and over 600,000 active installs.
 It’s a growth history that mirrors that of WordPress itself.